Matthew-Berthoud/flappy-bird-ai-workshop/workshop-3/README.md

 We're going to use the `tanh` function, which maps any x value to a value between 0 and -1, with positive values going to 1 and negative values going to -1.

-Then we can select a cutoff point, below which the bird won't jump and above which the bird will jump
+Then we can select a cutoff point, below which the bird won't jump and above which the bird will jump.

 </details>